Cherrue/predict-drama-rating/README.md

 ## Body
 The South Korea have two ideal envrionment about studying that something is influence tv rating.
 First, the KR is small country, that is why Korean measure compareatively accurate tv rating.
-Second, the KR converge Korean on NAVER.com for search STH or social behavior.
+Second, the Korean converge on NAVER.com for search STH or social behavior.

 Then, I formulate a hypothesis that naver user's behaviors in drama clip have relation with TV rate.
 To prove my hypothesis, i will use